 On each trigger editing page, If-So allows you to track the success of each dynamic version.
 A built-in analytics system allows you a simple view of how many times each version was displayed, and how many conversions occurred as a result.

-Creating Dynamic Content on Gutenberg Page Editor is a major step forward in terms of improving your UX, conversion rate, and personalization.
-The If-So Plugin saves your time and budget by offering a simple solution on a familiar interface.
+The Dynamic Content on Gutenberg Page Editor is a major step forward for improving your UX, conversion rate, and personalization.
+The If-So Plugin saves you time and budget by offering a simple solution on a familiar interface.

 Download If-So for free from the WordPress directory and open countless new possibilities by providing your visitors a personalized, exciting, content experience.